manojtpillai/kubuculum/README.md

 - kubuculum has an option to collect system stats (*iostat, sar, top*) during runs.
-This option is disabled by default; when enabled, it creates a daemonset of privileged pods on selected nodes.
+This option is disabled by default; when enabled, it creates a daemonset of privileged pods on all/selected nodes.

 - kubuculum has an option to drop linux kernel caches at points during the benchmark runs.
 This option is disabled by default;